RaithSphere/VR-Stuff/README.md

 `NeosVR-HRM` is a Python script that listens to data from Bluetooth Low Energy (BLE) heart rate sensors

 ## Supported Devices
-`NeosVR-HRM` shoould support any devices that use the service UUID "180d" and with characteristic "2a37", below is a list of known working devices that have been tested
+`NeosVR-HRM` should support any devices that use the service UUID "180d" and with characteristic "2a37", below is a list of known working devices that have been tested

 Device | Picture | Link
 --- | --- | ---